w3bdesign/dfweb-v2/README.md

 - GSAP for animations
 - Scrollmagic for scrolling animations
 - Contact form with PureCSS
-- Netlify Forms with Google CAPTCHA
+- Netlify Forms with honeypot
 - Modern Normalize.css
 - 100% score on accessibility checks